hathibelagal-dev/instantpolyglot/docs/eng/Estonian.md

 Estonian has many idiomatic expressions that might be challenging for learners:

 1. **Käsi peseb kätt** (Hand washes hand) - You scratch my back, I'll scratch yours
-2. **Ega hunt hunti ei murra** (A wolf doesn't bite another wolf) - Honor among thieves
+2. **Ega hunt hunti ei murra** (A wolf doesn’t bite another wolf) - Honor among thieves
-3. **Kingitud hobuse suhu ei vaadata** (Don't look in the mouth of a gifted horse) - Don't look a gift horse in the mouth
+3. **Kingitud hobuse suhu ei vaadata** (Don’t look in the mouth of a gifted horse) - Don’t look a gift horse in the mouth
 4. **Igaüks on oma õnne sepp** (Everyone is the blacksmith of their own happiness) - You make your own luck
 5. **Kus suitsu, seal tuld** (Where there's smoke, there's fire) - No smoke without fire